Dawn0916/Gripper_MVP/README.md

 !
 When you run the Docker the second time at the same port 8080, you will get the Error: 'Bind for 0.0.0.0:8080 failed: port is already allocated'.
 Do the following to free the port 8080:
-- Find the process ID (PID) using port 8080
+- Find the process ID (PID) using port 8080 by running `lsof -i :8080`
-`lsof -i :8080´
-- kill the process
+- kill the process using command
-`kill -9 PID´
+`kill -9 PID`
-Here, replace PID with the actual process ID found in the previous command.
+, where, replace `PID` with the actual process ID found in the previous command.

+## 2. System Design

+### 2.1 Hand/Gripper Model
+### 2.2 Sensing Assumptions
+### 2.3 Interaction Policy
+### 2.4 Failure + Mitigation

+Notes: README answering:
+○ How to run the code
+○ What you built and why it matters for an MVP
+○ System architecture and assumptions
+○ Where AI is used (or why not)
+○ Failure mode and safety considerations